12-speed Rear Derailleur installation and adjustment guide

 Install the derailleur port cover and wire

 That’s it, the derailleur is now connected to the bike.
-Now put the rear wheel back on the bike and install the chain.

-Finish setting up the derailleur
+Set up the derailleur

 With the derailleur installed to the frame and connected to the rest of the system, there are only four steps to set up a 12-speed rear derailleur is done through four steps.
 They are: